jiuka/zksh/README.md

 *zkls*, *tktouch*, *zkrm*, *zktee* and *zkgetacl* allow your to explore and modify the ZooKeeper node structure.

-*zklock* enable you to lock resources across systems in simple shell scripts.
+*zklock* and *zkwait* enable you to lock resources across systems in simple shell scripts.

 ## Development